zeus074/Amstrad_Multicart/README.md

 SW2: Slide switch 2 position (DPDT)

-*Resistors r4 or r5 may not be fitted if the respective inputs A17 or A18 are used they are not managed by the dipswitch
+*Resistors r4 or r5 can not be mounted if the respective inputs A17 or A18 are used they are not managed by the dipswitch

-**Realization:
+**Realization:**

 the gx4000 has a system to prevent the insertion of the cartridge with the console on and removal, it is necessary that the flaps of the slot are all open otherwise the switch remains blocked.